-However, if the choice district in which the choice student has completed the terminal grade has a send-receive agreement or a constituent relationship with a school with the requisite grades and the receiving school is in a choice district, the receiving school choice district may give enrollment preference to the choice student from their sending district.
+However, if the choice district in which the choice student has completed the terminal grade has a send-receive agreement or a constituent relationship with a choice district with the requisite grades, the receiving choice district may give enrollment preference to the choice student.
 If the receiving choice district decides to give enrollment preference to choice students from its sending district, it must develop an acceptance policy that is equitable and defensible.
-A high school district should develop policy adopted by the board regarding choice student applicants and the preferences allowed.
+A high school choice district must develop an enrollment policy that states the preferences allowed.

-If the student wants to apply to another choice district, the STUDENT APPLICATION TIMELINE For the 2015-16 SCHOOL YEAR and application process should be followed:
+If the student wants to apply to a choice district, the STUDENT APPLICATION TIMELINE For the 2016-17 SCHOOL YEAR and regular application process should be followed:

-Q: How should a choice district count the number of available seats as required in their Program Profile?
+Q: How should a choice district count the number of open/available seats as required in their Program Profile?

 A: A choice district should count all seats for which a student application is required.
-This excludes any students who will convert automatically to choice students (e.g., tuition students).
-It includes siblings and students for whom an enrollment preference is given according to the board's acceptance policy (e.g., students from sending schools in send-receive agreements).
+This excludes any students who will convert automatically to choice students (e.g., tuition students) in its first year as a choice district.
+It includes siblings and students for whom an enrollment preference is given according to the board's enrollment policies (e.g., students from sending schools in send-receive agreements).

 Q: How can a choice district revise the number of choice seats it offers in its profile?